End Day: Strange Matter

-In this scenario, Dr. Howell reaches the laboratory unimpeded, and is tasked with carrying out an experiment using the world's largest particle accelerator.
-The experiment quickly goes horribly wrong, resulting in the creation of a strangelet, a hypothetical particle containing strange quarks that is capable of converting ordinary matter into strange matter.
+Dr. Howell reaches the laboratory unimpeded, and is tasked with carrying out an experiment using the world's largest particle accelerator.
+The experiment goes wrong, resulting in the creation of a strangelet, a hypothetical particle containing strange quarks that is capable of converting ordinary matter into strange matter.
 The strangelet causes the particle accelerator to explode, then rises to the surface, converting the entirety of New York City and wreaking havoc on Earth's atmosphere, triggering vast storm systems to form.
 Paris is devoured by one such storm system, and the strange matter continues to spread exponentially.
-Two airliners attempting to flee the chaotic weather are involved in a mid-air collision, killing everyone on board both aircraft.
 Off-screen, the strangelet finishes consuming and converting the planet into a sphere of pure strange matter.
-In an ironic twist, by preventing Dr. Howell from reaching the particle accelerator, each of the other potential disasters inadvertently saved the Earth from total destruction.
+Ironically, by preventing Dr. Howell from reaching the particle accelerator, each of the other potential disasters inadvertently saved the Earth from total destruction.

-Alternate versions
+Alternative versions

-All original official sources cite five different scenarios including a giant volcanic explosion, but the volcanic explosion segment has never been aired in the United States.
-It has been edited out by the National Geographic Channel.
-Possibly for time problems or the inaccurate depiction of the Western United States and Yellowstone park.
+All original official sources cite five different scenarios including a giant volcanic explosion, but the volcanic explosion segment has never been aired in the United States, having been edited out by the National Geographic Channel, possibly for time problems or the inaccurate depiction of the Western United States and Yellowstone park.
 All references to it on the National Geographic website have been removed.
 Only the other four scenarios have been aired.
-However, the BBC website had the super volcano segment until it was removed sometime after 28 May.
-2006.
+However, the BBC website had the super volcano segment until it was removed some time after 28 May 2006.
 UKTV History aired the version including the supervolcano segment on 23 January 2007.
-However, in the original BBC airing each of the scenarios showed the attempts of a family or person to escape the depicted disaster as well as following Dr. Howell, these segments were mostly cut from the UKTV History version aired in 2007.
+However, in the original BBC airing, each of the scenarios showed the attempts of a family or person to escape the depicted disaster, as well as following Dr. Howell; these segments were mostly cut from the UKTV History version aired in 2007.
 The volcano sequence can however be found on the popular video website YouTube.

-A French-dubbed version of End Day was also aired in France (on the channel W9) and in Belgium (on RTBF), under the title Fin du monde : les quatre scénarios (End day: the four scenarios).
+A French-dubbed version of End Day was aired in France on W9) and in Belgium (on RTBF), under the title Fin du monde : les quatre scénarios (End day: the four scenarios).
 The "super volcano" scenario was not included.

-In-film references
+References in the film

+The program's opening uses the theme music to Close Encounters of the Third Kind.

-At one point when Dr. Howell drives off in a taxi at the beginning of the second segment, a front of a cinema is visible behind with "Groundhog Day now showing".
-In Groundhog Day, the protagonist is stuck in a single day of his life, repeating it time after time with minor variations – similar to the life of Dr. Howell.
-Transitions between the disasters are shown such that it turns out that the prior disaster was actually a movie on a TV that has been left running overnight and the credits would roll as Dr. Howell's alarm clock goes off.
+When Dr. Howell drives off in a taxi at the beginning of the second segment, a cinema showing "Groundhog Day appears.
+In Groundhog Day, the protagonist is stuck in a single day of his life, repeating it time after time with minor variations.